zlehmann/namespaced-routes-reading-v-000/README.md

+# Namespaced Routes

 ## Objectives

-1. Use `scope` in the `routes.rb`
+1. Understand the use of `scope` and `namespace` in `routes.rb`.
-2. Create module scoped controller as well
+2. Create a module scoped controller.

+## Lesson

+We're going to explore different ways of routing things in our blog application to help us organize and group certain routes, and controllers, more logically.

+### Blog Stats

 ## Outline